MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 };
 ```
 --------------------------------------------------------------------------------------------------------------------------------
 ## Export setup
 - the most important part is setting up the export.
 After we load our required packages, [hoek](https://github.com/hapijs/hoek) which is a node utilities package for hapi, and hapi itself, we set up our export:

 ```
+js
 const internals = {};

 exports.plugin = {